scawful/halext-org/scripts/README.md

 This directory contains deployment and setup scripts for the Halext Org production environment.

+## Sync Scripts

+- `macos-sync.sh` – macOS helper that reinstalls backend/frontend deps when hashes change, then restarts the local dev stack (launchd or dev scripts) and probes the HTTP endpoints.
+It can also run `server-sync.sh` remotely via SSH when `--server-sync` is supplied; set `HALX_REMOTE_SERVER` (and related settings) in `scripts/macos-sync.env`.
+- `server-sync.sh` – Ubuntu helper that fast-forwards the repo, runs `server-deploy.sh`, restarts halext-api/OpenWebUI/nginx, and performs health checks (API, SPA, OpenWebUI).

 ## OpenWebUI Setup Script

 The `setup-openwebui.sh` script automates the deployment of OpenWebUI with Ollama on an Ubuntu server.